February 24, 2025

 December — Narcissus

-The narcissus, specifically paperwhites, symbolizes hope, renewal, and prosperity, making it a fitting bloom for December, a time of reflection and new beginnings.
+The narcissus, specifically paperwhites, symbolize hope, renewal, and prosperity, making them a perfect December bloom for reflection and new beginnings.
 Their pure white petals and sweet fragrance bring a sense of elegance and serenity to winter floral arrangements.

 -

-- Narcissus is one of the first flowers to bloom in late winter and early spring, often associated with new beginnings and rebirth.
+- Narcissus blooms in late winter and early spring and symbolizes new beginnings and rebirth.

-- The flower is named after Narcissus, the figure from Greek mythology who fell in love with his own reflection.
+- Greek mythology inspired the flower’s name—Narcissus, the figure who fell in love with his own reflection.

-- Paperwhites are commonly forced indoors during winter, making them a beloved holiday bloom in homes and festive decorations.
+- People commonly force paperwhites indoors during winter, making them a beloved holiday bloom in homes and festive decorations.

-- In China and the Middle East, narcissus flowers are associated with good luck and prosperity, often given as gifts for the Lunar New Year.
+- In China and the Middle East, people view them as symbols of good luck and prosperity and often give them as gifts for the Lunar New Year.

-- Paperwhites are one of the easiest bulbs to grow indoors, requiring only water and pebbles to bloom in just 3-5 weeks.
+- Paperwhites are easy to grow indoors and need only water and pebbles to bloom within 3–5 weeks.

 Celebrate Every Month with Meaningful Blooms

 Birth month flowers are a beautiful way to honor life’s special moments, each carrying its own unique symbolism and history.
-Whether you’re celebrating a birthday, looking for a thoughtful gift, or simply embracing the beauty of seasonal blooms, our Birth Month Arrangements are the perfect way to mark the occasion.
+Whether celebrating a birthday, giving a thoughtful gift, or enjoying seasonal blooms, our Birth Month Arrangements make every occasion special.

-At Mahoney’s Garden Centers, our florists at our Winchester and Tewksbury locations carefully craft each arrangement to showcase the charm of every month’s flower.
-These special designs are available throughout the month, so be sure to stop by and bring home a meaningful bouquet to celebrate yourself or a loved one!
+At Mahoney’s Garden Centers, our Winchester and Tewksbury florists craft each arrangement to highlight every month’s unique flower.
+These special designs are available all month—stop by and bring home a meaningful bouquet to celebrate someone special.